ray-ang/html-coding-qualitative/README.md

-## HTML Coding for QDA
+## HTML-QDA
-Qualitative Data Analysis (QDA) - Coding using HyperText Markup Language (HTML)
+HyperText Markup Language (HTML) Coding for Qualitative Data Analysis (QDA)

 ### Description
-<em>HTML Coding for QDA</em> is a process of transcribing or coding raw data for qualitative analysis using HyperText Markup Language or HTML.
+<em>HTML-QDA</em> is a process of transcribing or coding raw data for qualitative analysis using HyperText Markup Language or HTML.
 The HTML-transcribed data can then be presented and analyzed using web technologies (i.e. HTML, CSS and JavaScript).

 ### Features
 1. Data portability and interoperability